Ado-go/python-flask-movie-rest-api/README.md

-# python-flask-movie-rest-api
+# Python-flask-movie-rest-api

-This project is a simple flask rest API for movies. \
+This project is a simple Flask REST API for movies.
-The data are not stored permanently.
+The data is not stored permanently.

-# RUNNING
+# Installation

-Option 1
+### Option 1
-1. Clone repository
+1. Clone the repository.
-2. Use docker(described below)
+2. Use Docker (described below).

-Option 2
+### Option 2
-1. Clone repository
+1. Clone the repository.
-2. pip install flask
+2. Run `pip install flask`.
-3. run main.py
+3. Run `main.py`.

-After you successfully start the API use https://www.postman.com/ for easy GET, POST and PUT requests
+After you successfully start the API, use [Postman](https://www.postman.com/) for easy GET, POST, and PUT requests.

-# ENDPOINTS
+# Endpoints

 GET http://127.0.0.1:5000/movies